Vishnuvardhan (actor): Philanthropy

 Vishnuvardhan started an organisation called Sneha Loka to promote harmony and to help during calamities like floods.
 He conducted a padayatra to collect funds for the flood-affected people in the northern part of the state.
-Vishnuvardhan and his wife Bharathi had adopted the Melukote town in Mandya district where he had dug borewells in the water-starved temple town.
+Vishnuvardhan and his wife Bharathi had adopted the Melukote town in Mandya district where he had borewells dug in the water-starved temple town.
 Many of his other charitable donations were revealed only when the beneficiaries came forward and spoke about it.
 In January 2005, Vishnuvardhan, cricketer Syed Kirmani and Shivram participated in a Cancer Awareness Walkathon organised by Bangalore Institute of Oncology (BIO) to commemorate its 15 years of public service in Bangalore.